josephearl/website/README.md

 Users can log into the [Netlify CMS](https://www.netlifycms.org) single-page app at [/admin](https://www.josephearl.co.uk/admin) and edit the content, which saves changes back to the GitHub repo.

+Install Hugo:

+    brew install hugo

+Create a new post:

+    hugo new posts/my-new-post.md

 Test the site locally:

     hugo server